Rejang people: History

 Ancestors of Rejang people are ancient Austronesian peoples.
 Their migration to Sumatra occurred as a result of several waves of migration 1,200 years ago from Tonkin, Indochina through Borneo.
 Some linguist argue on the basis of the analysis of Rejang language, that the main role in the formation of Rejang people was played by settlers from the island of Kalimantan.

 In the first half of the 19th century, the lands of Rejang people were captured by the Dutch colonialists (the Dutch were in power along the coastal areas of Bengkulu was officially established on April 6, 1825, but many internal areas were not colonized until the 1860s).
 According to reports of Dutch officials in Bengkulu, the Rejang was divided into 5 linguistic and tribal groups, each of which was subject to a separate leader.
 The traditional culture of Rejang people was badly affected, when at the end of the 19th century, gold was found in their lands and a large number of miners who did not belong to their people went to this region.
 The rapid spread of monetary relations led to the decline of local traditional way of life, but the natives retained their customary law, dancing and singing.
 In 1945 the lands of Rejang people became part of Indonesia.

 Ethnic groups relations

-Neighboring ethnics includes the Serawai people, Bengkulu's Malay people (Melayu Bengkulu), Kerinci people, Pasemah people, and Lembak people.
+Neighboring ethnics includes the Serawai people, Bengkulu Malays, Kerinci people, Pasemah people, and Lembak people.
 Rejang people had always been sharing some vocabularies with these people because of the proximity between them.
 In this common era, there are many inter-ethnic marriage between Rejang with its neighboring ethnic groups.

 Suggested relation with ethnics from Borneo includes Bidayuh, Bukar, and Sadong.